Hi, arriving in Istanbul Oct 30 and departing Nov 11. can anyone suggest an itinerary? Travel by train, preferably. Thank you.

 I like the suggestions above and agree that this would be a nice way to see Turkey.
 I would perhaps have a day less in Istanbul or go to the Princes' Islands, and/or a day more at Cappadocia.

 If you get the chance then head along the Med Coast to Antalya, Kas, or somewhere inbetween.
-Gorgeous sea around Kas and lots of history and architecture. over 5 years ago
+Gorgeous sea around Kas and lots of history and architecture. almost 6 years ago

 Just back from Turkey after my first visit- will definitely not be the last!!
 I took your suggestions and did SIRINCE , Seljuk, Ephesus , Pamukkale, Cappadocia and Istanbul, of course.